coherencez/newproject/README.md

 1. uses wget to retreive Jasmine
 2. unzips into local dir
-3. removes superfluous files folders **
+3. removes superfluous files && folders **
 4. creates spec file in js dir called testSpec.js
-5. automatically sets up SpecRunner.html with appropriate file paths to testSpec.js and main.js
+5. sets up SpecRunner.html with appropriate file paths to testSpec.js and main.js
+6. populates testSpec.js with a mock test boilerplate
-6. adds new lines to .gitignore in order to ignore SpecRunner.js and lib/ as well as adds an optional line (just remove the //) to ignore all spec files.
+7. adds new lines to .gitignore in order to ignore SpecRunner.js and lib/ as well as adds an optional line (just remove the //) to ignore all spec files.

-### * These all install and run the exact same way as `newproject`.
+#### * These all install and run the exact same way as `newproject`.
 Just follow the instrcutions above (but change the file names of course).
 The file name becomes the command to run *